witchofthewires/icslab/README.md

       5. Edit the PT inputs, and run the simulation again.
 How does changing the duration of the timers affect the value of 'blink_led'/shape of the output waveform?

     e.
 Program OpenPLC
+      0. If there is not a variable next to blink_led, add %QX0.3
       1. Next to the running person icon from the previous step, click the down arrow, 'Generate Program for OpenPLC Runtime' (marked 2 in the 3b diagram).
       2. Navigate to your project folder and save the compiled output as 'blink.st' or similar.
       3. In OpenPLC, click Programs in the left pane.